Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Discovery Inc at its Maryland facility, reporting 212 affected workers.
+The biggest impact was at Discovery at its Silver Spring facility, reporting 212 affected workers.
 CNN/Warner Bros Discovery followed with 212 workers.

 Trend & Outlook

-The numbers illustrate mounting pressure on the Maryland labor market, with activity running above both recent and year-ago benchmarks.
-The Healthcare sector warrants close attention heading into the next period.
+This data points to mounting pressure on the Maryland labor market, with activity running above both recent and year-ago benchmarks.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.